Scientific Name

 Description

-Fritillaria affinis grows from a bulb, which resembles a small mass of rice grains.
+Fritillaria affinis grows from a bulb that resembles a small rice grain mass.
 The stems are up to 4 feet (1.2 m) tall.
-The flowers are produced in the spring, nodding, up to 1.6 inches (4 cm), yellowish or greenish brown with a lot of yellow mottling to purplish black with little mottling, or yellow-green mottled with purple.
+Flowers are produced in the spring.
+They are nodding, up to 1.6 inches (4 cm) across, yellowish or greenish-brown with a lot of yellow mottling, purplish-black with slight mottling, or yellow-green mottled with purple.
 The leaves are in whorls.

 How to Grow and Care